-The total course weights taken in 4 and 5 above must equal ★18.
+The total course weights taken in 5 and 6 above must equal ★15.

-- (1) No more than ★9 of options are to be completed through PAC/DAC - Students with an interest in biomechanics or motor control are strongly encouraged to complete CMPUT 101 or 114 as one of their options. - Practicum opportunities may be limited for those students wishing to do a part-time practicum. - It is strongly recommended to select appropriate Open options in order to meet agency prerequisites for a practicum placement.
-For example, students considering a practicum in a fitness or physiotherapy clinic are advised to take PAC 490.
-See a Program Advisor for suggested courses. - (5) In order to graduate with a BSc in Kinesiology, students must have successfully completed a minimum of 96 laboratory hours of coursework, chosen from the following discipline areas: human anatomy, human physiology, exercise physiology, biomechanics, motor learning/motor control, and psychology of physical activity. - Students must choose one of following practicum placement options: ★12 full-time practicum (must register in PEDS 491 only), or ★6 part-time practicum (must register in PEDS 490 only) and an additional ★6 Faculty - A maximum of ★15 in Practicum course offerings may be credited toward the BSc in Kinesiology degree program.
+- (1) No more than ★9 of options are to be completed through PAC/DAC courses - Practicum opportunities may be limited for those students wishing to do a part-time practicum. - It is strongly recommended to select appropriate Open Options in order to meet agency prerequisites for a practicum placement.
+See a Program Advisor for suggested courses. - Students must choose one of following practicum placement options: ★15 full-time practicum (must register in PEDS 493 only), or ★9 part-time practicum (must register in PEDS 492 only) and an additional ★6 Faculty - (5) A maximum of ★18 in Practicum course offerings may be credited toward the BSc in Kinesiology degree program.

-154.3 BA in Recreation, Sport and Tourism Degree Program
+BA in Recreation, Sport and Tourism 154.3 Degree Program